adlawren/go-mal/README.md

 # go-mal

-A Lisp interpreter written in Go
+A Lisp interpreter written in Go (work in progress)